Rejean-McCormick/abstract-wiki-architect/docs/02-BUILD_SYSTEM.md

 ### The Schema

 The matrix tracks the "Health" of every language across distinct zones.
+Note that the primary keys are **ISO 639-1 (2-letter)** codes.

 ```json
 {